Kapilvastu Museum: Painted Grey Ware

-Being black-slipped or black polished its polish and shine is not of perfect quality like that of the Northern black polished ware.
+Being black-slipped or black-polished its polish and shine are not of perfect quality like that of the Northern black polished ware.
 Its colour seems to be greyish and not deep black.
 Dishes and bowls are representative types of this ceramic.
-Layers 1-4 at Tilaurākoṭ yielded mainly red wares and the black-slipped grey ware of a coarse variety.
+Layers 1–4 at Tilaurākoṭ yielded mainly red wares and black-slipped grey ware of a coarse variety.
 Period IV of this site is related to the Suṅga and the first phase of the Kushāṇa periods.
-Period V, consisting of Layers 1-3, has also mainly yielded red ware and black-slipped grey ware of a coarse variety at Tilaurākoṭ.
+Period V, consisting of Layers 1–3, has also mainly yielded red ware and black-slipped grey ware of a coarse variety at Tilaurākoṭ.